Design & Technology

 When designing and making students are taught to:

-In Design & Technology, students will learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Students will be presented with problems, and then guided through an iterative design process; this will enable them to solve these problems through creatively designed thinking.

 Most of the work students undertake will be project-based, with the end goal of making a successful product.
 In the early stages, students should be gathering research that will help ensure that their solution meets the needs of the target user.
 Ideally, this will involve generating their own research by asking the target user what they want, and summarising the information into relevant design criteria.
 In the design phase, students will use this information to generate a range of potential solutions to the problem set.
 Ideally, the students will use design strategies to avoid the major obstacle to creative thinking - design fixation.
 Students will share their ideas with others to gain feedback and make appropriate modifications.
 In the making phase, students should be using a wide range of machines and hand tools to make a high quality product, skilfully and safely.
 In a typical lesson, students will be working independently, moving from task to task, regularly checking their outcome against their design work.